spice-labs-inc/bigtent/info/files_and_formats.md

 `identifier` is the primary key of the record.

-`reference` is a tuple of `u64` containing the 8 most significant bytes of the the SHA256 of the file (note that this will be 0 on disk and is populated by
+`reference` is a tuple of `u64` containing the 8 most significant bytes of the SHA256 of the file (note that this will be 0 on disk and is populated by
   Big Tent when serving the record) and the offset of the record in the file (technically, the offset to the length field).

 `connections`: an ordered list of a tuple of `EdgeType` and `String` where `EdgeType` is an enumeration of `AliasTo`, `AliasFrom`, `Contains`, `ContainedBy`,